 March sees the fifth Tremor Festival on the Azores island of Sao Miguel, running from 20th to 24th March.
 Launched in 2014 by Antonio Pedro Lopes as a one day event based in Ponta Delgada, Tremor as grown into a three day eclectic mix of indie, electronica and psych:

 It’s a really strong line-up this year with over thirty performances across the island – including sets from Dead Combo, Mykki Blanco (careful with Mykki- he’s NSFW) and Bleid:

 Bleid was also on the bill at last year’s OUT.FEST in the industrial city of Barreiro; south over the Tagus river from Lisbon.
 The long-hand title for the festival is the ‘International Barreiro Exploratory Music Festival’ – an annual event which began in 2004 as a showcase for experimental, improvised music.

-The dates for the 2018 festival haven’t been confirmed as yet.
+The dates for 2018 haven’t been confirmed as yet.
 In the meantime, here’s an interesting short film by Gael Segalen and Eric Porter; collecting the field recordings that eventually became their set during the 2016 festival:

 Madeiradig Festival, Madeira

 The year ends with one of the smallest events in Portugal’s music calendar – the Madeiradig Festival on Madeira (in the first week in December).
 The Casa da Mudas Arts Centre in Calheta plays host to some of the best experimental electronic music, film and multimedia installations created by artists from all around the world:

 If you’re thinking of attending a festival in Portugal this coming year, call our specialist team for a chat on 01768 721020 and we’ll put together your tailor-made package.

 Travel with the Award Winning Azores, Cape Verde, Madeira and Sao Tome Holiday Specialists